carloshdelreal/portafolio/_portfolio/en/2020-01-21 doctors app.md

 You can see a live version of the implementation [At Doctor's App https://doctorscapstone.herokuapp.com/](https://doctorscapstone.herokuapp.com/){:target="_blank"}.
 This is a Full stack web application that has been designed for mobile devices.

-The application consists of a login system, and a backend API that stores your data and feeds the frontend application implemented on React.
+The application consists of a login system, and a backend API that stores your data and feeds the frontend application implemented with React.

-if you want to review the source code you can check out the [Doctor's App Repository](https://github.com/carloshdelreal/doctors){:target="_blank"}
+You can check out the source code on [Doctor's App Repository](https://github.com/carloshdelreal/doctors){:target="_blank"}

 ## Doctors App Features

-To see this marvel working you just have to go to the [At Doctor's App ](https://doctorscapstone.herokuapp.com/){:target="_blank"} there you will be taken to the login page. there you are able to register or login as `carlos@email.com` as your email and `foobar` as the password
+To view the live demo, click the [Doctor's App link](https://doctorscapstone.herokuapp.com/){:target="_blank"}.
+You will be taken to the login page.
+There, you will be able to register as a new user.
+You may also log in using  `carlos@email.com` as your email and `foobar` as the password.

 <figure class="figure">
     <img src="{{ url }}/{{ page.figures }}/home.png">
 </figure>

-once you log in you will be taken to the home page in which you have different options, as this is a partial implementation as I said before, the nav bar and the Doctor's button are the only available ones, click on Doctor.
+Once you log in, you will be taken to the homepage.
+As this is a partial implementation, only the nav bar and the Doctor’s button are currently available.

-Behold the search doctor implementation!, there you can select an specialty and the corresponding doctors will be filtered and displayed to you, select the one that you prefer.
+Click on Doctor and behold the doctor search bar!
+There, you can select a specialty and the corresponding doctors will be filtered and displayed for you.
+Select the doctor that you prefer.

 <figure class="figure">
     <img src="{{ url }}/{{ page.figures }}/search_doctor.png">
 </figure>

-once you select the desired doctor you are able to see information about him/her, the clinic and feedback commenting, then if you are happy you can click on **Book Appointment**.
+Once you select your desired doctor, you will then be able to see information and feedback about the doctor and clinic.
+If you are happy with your selection, you can click on **Book Appointment**.

 <figure class="figure">
     <img src="{{ url }}/{{ page.figures }}/doctor_profile.png">
 </figure>

-The most important and elaborated part of this application is the booking system in which every doctor has a totally independent set of available appointments, you can choose the date and time for the appointment and click on book, you will be prompted to a confirmation window and voila!, your appointment is arranged.
+The most important and elaborate part of this application is the booking system, in which every doctor has a totally independent set of available appointments.
+You can choose the date and time for the appointment and click Book.
+You will then be taken to a confirmation window and voila: your appointment is arranged.

-the nicest thing about this implementation is that the selected appointment won't be available anymore.
+The nicest feature about this implementation is that the selected appointment will no longer be available to other users.

-last but not least is that you can go to a main menu in with you can check your booked appointments.
+Once your appointment has been set, you can then go to the main men and check your booked appointments.

 <figure class="figure">
     <img src="{{ url }}/{{ page.figures }}/booking.png">